-13. Complaints escalated to / about the Trust, CEO or Trustee be investigated under Stage 2 of this Complaints Policy and will confirm the date for providing a response to the complainant.
+13. Complaints escalated to / about the Trust, CEO or Trustee

 If a complaint is escalated to The Rainbow Multi Academy Trust "the trust" or if a complainant wishes to complain directly about the trust, then the complaint should be sent to the CEO to be investigated via the trust office, Unit 2, Marlin House, Agar Way, Pool, Redruth, Cornwall TR15 3SF.